 The transmission is monitored electronically for abnormal conditions.
-If a condition is detected that could cause damage, the transmission automatically shifts into second gear.
-The transmission remains in second gear (third gear with a six-speed automatic) despite the forward gear selected.
+If a condition is detected that could cause damage, the transmission automatically shifts into second gear (third gear for six-speed automatic).
+The transmission remains in second gear (third gear with a sixspeed automatic) despite the forward gear selected.
 PARK, REVERSE, and NEUTRAL will continue to operate.
 This Reset feature allows the vehicle to be driven to a dealer for service without damaging the transmission.